GetResponse/DevZone/API/README.md

 **Hint**: It is legal to add a contact already existing in the campaign (check action param for more details) but it is illegal to have the same email added to queue twice.

-**Hint**: Optin setting is locked to double optin by default, if you want to add contacts already confirmed please contact us using this form and provide us with your campaign name and the description of your business model.
+**Warning**: Optin setting is locked to double optin by default - confirmation email will be sent to newly added contacts.
+If you want to add contacts already confirmed on your side please contact us using [this form](http://www.getresponse.com/feedback.html?devzone=yes) and provide us with your campaign name and the description of your business model.
 We will set single optin for this campaign after short verification.

 ---